Athletic Activity Proposal Form

 - Examples: Ping pong, billiards, shuffle board, chess, video games, foosball, poker, horseshoes, car wash, cookout, etc.

-Leisure Activities and Games do not need to be approved by Campus Recreation Department, unless you are requesting recreational or athletic facility usage.
+Leisure Activities and Games do not need to be approved by the Campus Recreation and Wellness Department , unless you are requesting recreational or athletic facility usage.

-Please contact Campus Recreation Department if you would like assistance planning your event or if you would like to check out recreational equipment.
+Please contact the Campus Recreation and Wellness Department if you would like assistance planning your event or if you would like to check out recreational equipment.

 Frequently Asked Questions

-- Why do we need Campus Recreation Department's approval to put on an event?
+- Why do we need the Campus Recreation and Wellness Department's approval to put on an event?

 - Due to the higher risk of injury inherent in athletic activities, the University Administration has mandated this policy to ensure the safety of students.